Coffee with Kadhal

-Coffee with Kadhal is a 2022 Indian Tamil-language romantic comedy drama film directed and written by Sundar C and produced by Khushbu, A. C. S. Arun Kumar and A. C. Shanmugam under the banner of Avni Cinemax and Benzz Media (P) Ltd. The film stars Jiiva, Jai, Srikanth, Malvika Sharma (in her Tamil film debut), Amritha Aiyer, Raiza Wilson, Aishwarya Dutta, Samyuktha and Dhivyadharshini.
+Coffee with Kadhal is a 2022 Indian Tamil-language romantic comedy drama film directed and written by Sundar C and produced by Khushbu, A. C. S. Arun Kumar and A. C. Shanmugam under the banner of Avni Cinemax and Benzz Media (P) Ltd. The film stars Jiiva, Jai, Srikanth, Malvika Sharma (in her Tamil film debut), Amritha Aiyer, Raiza Wilson, Aishwarya Dutta, Samyuktha Shanmuganathan and Dhivyadharshini.
 The film's music is composed by Yuvan Shankar Raja, with cinematography handled by E. Krishnasamy and editing by Fenny Oliver.
 This was the posthumous film of noted actor-director Pratap Pothen, who died on 15 July 2022 from natural causes.

 The film marks the second collaboration for Sundar C with Jiiva and Jai after Kalakalappu 2, and his fourth collaboration with Yuvan after Unakkaga Ellam Unakkaga, Rishi and Winner.
 It was shot extensively across Tamil Nadu including Chennai and predominantly shot in Ooty for 75 days.

 Coffee with Kadhal was initially scheduled for a theatrical release in July 2022, but was postponed and was released on 4 November 2022 to mixed reviews from critics, and was a box-office bomb.